Simone on Paper

 Yellow, dead leaves lept from their wooden diving boards for the performance of their lifetime, twirling through the air of their afterlife.
-I wondered, still contorted and in motion, if humans worked the same way.
+She wondered, still contorted and in motion, if humans worked the same way.

-Maybe we were all leaves, I mused.
+Maybe we were all leaves, she mused.
 Tossing this way and that, feeling the windy, unpredictable storms and pauses, and spring, summer, falls… and then, one moment after we die, we hang around as a coloring ghost, until we’re ready to dive, to twirl, to really give ourselves away to the air.

 And we’re dead!

 But we’re surrounded by life for the first time!